echavet/MitsubishiCN105ESPHome/README.md

     update_interval: 4s
 ```

-See the provided hp-debug.yaml for more options.
+See the provided hp-debug.yaml and hp-sejour.yaml examples for more options.
 Or have a look at the original project as this is a copy of it.

 ## Other Implementations